Proton radius puzzle: More recent spectroscopic measurements

 In 2017 a new approach using a cryogenic hydrogen and Doppler-free laser excitation to prepare the source for spectroscopic measurements; this gave results ~5% smaller than the previously accepted spectroscopic values with much smaller statistical errors.
 This result was close to the 2010 muon spectroscopy result.
 These authors suggest that the older spectroscopic analysis did not include quantum interference effects that alter the shape of the hydrogen lines.

 In 2019, another experiment for the spectroscopy Lamb shift used a variation of Ramsey interferometry that does not require the Rydberg constant to analyze.
 Its result, 0.833 fm, agreed with the smaller 2010 value once more.

 More recent electron–proton scattering measurements

 Also in 2019 W. Xiong et al. reported a similar result using extremely low momentum transfer electron scattering.
 Their results support the smaller proton charge radius, but do not explain why the results before 2010 came out larger.
-It is likely future experiments will be able to both explain and settle the proton radius puzzle.